morgancassidy98/accessaudit/README.md

 ## Typical Workflow

+1. Sign in with GitHub or Google.
-1. Create a new audit from the dashboard.
+2. Create a new audit with its name and base website URL.
-2. Add the base website URL and pages to review.
+3. Use automatic page discovery.
+Audit Ally checks sitemap sources first and falls back to same-origin homepage links when no sitemap is available.
+4. Review the discovered candidates and select individual pages or all candidates to add.
+You can also add a page manually.
-3. Open an audit page to evaluate WCAG criteria one by one.
+5. Open a page to evaluate WCAG criteria one by one, using the guided instructions and optional keyboard shortcuts.
-4. Use Lighthouse scans when available to supplement manual review.
+6. Run a Lighthouse scan for a page when the target is publicly accessible.
-5. Record findings, notes, and status for each criterion.
+7. Record findings, severity, notes, and status for each criterion.
-6. Review the report page to summarize compliance and export results.
+8. Review the report, download a PDF, or copy a tokenized public share link.

 ## Database Notes

 This project uses Prisma with PostgreSQL.
 The schema is defined in `prisma/schema.prisma` and the connection string is loaded from `PRISMA_DATABASE_URL`.

+Use `npm run db:migrate` during development and `npx prisma migrate deploy` in production.
+The project includes migrations for authentication, public share tokens, and persistent page ordering.

 ## Notes

 The app is designed for accessibility review workflows rather than a fully automated scan-only solution.
-It is best used as a guided audit tracker for manual testing, automated checks, and summary reporting.
+Lighthouse scans supplement, but do not replace, manual testing.
+Automatic page discovery is intentionally limited to same-origin URLs and up to 100 candidates per discovery request.